MileHacker Logo

 Boat Transport & Safety

-• Public Boats: Regular services connect Copacabana to both Yumani and Challapampa.
+• Public Boats: Regular services connect Copacabana to the two Yumani and Challapampa.
 Select your arrival point based on your planned trekking direction.

-• Private Boat Charters: Available for more flexible scheduling or direct transfers between the island's two main ports.
+• Hiring A Private boat: Available for more flexible scheduling or direct transfers between the island's two main ports.

 • Safety on Boats: Boats are generally safe, but conditions on Lake Titicaca can vary.
 Life jackets are usually provided.